MarkWme/aks-sb-workshop/09-KubernetesNetwork.md

 There will be a lot of information in that output, but look for a section referencing `http.middlewares` and you should see an entry that specifically mentions the IP address range being used by the subnet that our Application Gateway is deployed to.
 So, with these entries we're ensuring that Traefik accepts only HTTPS encrypted traffic that is being sent from our Application Gateway.

-We've also defined a network policy to ensure that incoming traffic from the Traefik ingress controller can only go to our application pod.
+We've also defined a network policy to ensure that traffic from the Traefik ingress controller can only be forwarded to our application pod.
 You can view this policy like this.

 Get a list of all network policies defined in the cluster